 SELF RELIANCE IS A KEY TO FREEDOM

 These gardens are only a few months old.
-Set up on a rental property, they were created on a neglected grassy area at the front of the house.
 The wooden frames and stakes were collected from local renovation sites.
 The tunnel contains peppers and cucumbers.
 The lightweight agricultural cloth provides warmth and protection from birds and insects.
 It will need to be removed when plants blossom, to allow bees access for pollination.

 Abundant Harmony – red Russian Kale, Bright Lights Chard, Garlic, Parsley, Mint, Radicchio, Beets & Lavender